-- (1) When in the course of any trial it appears that the offence under trial is from its nature or magnitude only subject to the jurisdiction or more proper for the cognizance of a superior court, or when the public prosecutor so requests, the presiding judicial officer shall stop the trial, and the proceedings shall thereupon be those of a preparatory examination. - (2) If upon conviction of an accused person after summary trial it is brought to the notice of the presiding judicial officer before sentence is passed, that the accused has previous convictions which in the opinion of that officer, would justify a sentence in excess of his jurisdiction he may set aside his finding and the proceedings shall thereupon be deemed to have been a preparatory examination. - (3) If a trial before the court of a regional division is converted into a preparatory examination in terms of the preceding provisions of this section there shall in such event be no remittal of the proceedings.
+- (1) When in the course of any trial it appears that the offence under trial is from its nature or magnitude only subject to the jurisdiction or more proper for the cognizance of a superior court, or when the public prosecutor so requests, the presiding judicial officer shall stop the trial, and the proceedings shall thereupon be those of a preparatory examination. - (2) If upon conviction of an accused person after summary trial it is brought to the notice of the presiding judicial officer before sentence is passed, that the accused has previous convictions which in the opinion of that officer, would justify a sentence in excess of his jurisdiction he may set aside his finding and shall in such event also set aside his finding in respect of any other accused person who has been convicted after being tried jointly with such firstmentioned accused person, and the proceedings shall thereupon be deemed to have been a preparatory examination.

+(3) If a trial before the court of a regional division is converted into a preparatory examination in terms of the preceding provisions of this section there shall in such event be no remittal of the proceedings.